cmtkdot/xdelo-app/README.md

     "timestamp": "2024-03-10T..."
   }
 }

 2. Media Group Synchronization
 A. Immediate Synchronization
 Trigger Points
 New message in group received
 Caption edited
 Force reprocessing requested
-Synchronization Process
+Any edits to the caption from our app to telegram Synchronization Process